 Credit risk is managed at the company level.
-The Company has only one customer i.e., MN Science and technology park private limited which is the subsidiary of the Company.
+The Company has low or no credit risk associated to its customers.
 Hence the credit risk is considered at low credit risk category.

 (ii) Provision for expected credit losses

 The company provides for expected credit loss based on the following: